-For autonomous vehicles to navigate properly, it is essential to have accurate, reliable, and continuous positioning available.
+Accurate, reliable, and continuous positioning is essential for Autonomous vehicle navigation applications.
 Precise positioning algorithms based on Real-Time Kinematics (RTK) using Global Navigation Satellite System (GNSS) are widely used for this purpose and can provide a centimeter level accuracy in open sky environments.
-However, the positioning availability and accuracy are subject to degradation due to the different environmental aspects and GNSS satellite availability.
-AUTO, previously Coursa Drive, is a multi-sensor integration system, designed to help alleviate these problems by providing a seamless navigation solution, regardless of the environment.
-AUTO integrates an RTK GNSS with an Inertial Navigation System (INS) to correct for sensor errors and calibrate the INS when an accurate RTK GNSS solution is available.
-Additional sensors such as an odometer and barometer are added to assist in reducing the error growth during outage intervals.
-The integrated solution provides a continuous, reliable, and accurate solution consisting of position, velocity, attitude and heading together with all their accuracy measures to the autonomous vehicle system.
-Decimeter level precision can be achieved for short periods when the GNSS or perception systems are unavailable.
-AUTO has been tested in different environments, with widely different weather and temperature characteristics to assure robustness and reliability across various conditions.
-The testing included a variety of simulated and natural GNSS outages to provide key performance indices (KPI) in those outages.
-For high-speed scenarios on highways needed for level 2 and level 3 of autonomous vehicles, and during full blockage of GNSS signals in both natural or simulated outages, AUTO enhances the sensor-only navigation solution and vehicle positioning to <0.2% error of the traveled distance.
+Positioning availability and accuracy are subject to degradation due to the different environmental aspects and GNSS satellite availability.
+To help alleviate these problems, Coursa Drive, a multi-sensor integration system, is proposed to provide a seamless navigation solution.
+Coursa Drive integrates an RTKGNSS with an Inertial Navigation System (INS) to correct for sensor errors and calibrate the INS when an accurate RTK GNSS solution is available.
+Different sensors are added to the integrated solution to help reducing the error growth during outage intervals such as odometer and barometer.
+The integrated solution provides continuous, reliable, and accurate solution consisting of position, velocity, attitude and heading together with all their accuracy measures to the autonomous vehicle system.
+Coursa Drive can provide decimeter position precision for short periods when the GNSS or perception systems are uncertain or unavailable.
+Coursa Drive is intensively tested in different environments, with widely different weather and temperature characteristics to assure robustness and reliability across various conditions.
+The testing included a variety of simulated and natural GNSS outages to provide statically significant (for each outage duration) key performance indices (KPI) in those outages.
+For high-speed scenarios on highways needed for level 2 and level 3 of autonomous vehicles, and during full blockage of GNSS signals in both natural or simulated outages, Course Drive enhances the sensor-only navigation solution and vehicle positioning to <0.2% error of the travelled distance.